robinlu0705/toy-robot-lib/README.md

-# Toy Robot
+# Toy Robot Lib

-Toy Robot is a JavaScript library implements the [Toy Robot Simulator](#Toy-Robot-Simulator-Rules).
+Toy Robot Lib is a JavaScript library provides the core functions of the robot described in [Toy Robot Simulator](#Toy-Robot-Simulator).

 You can use our pre-defined Robot API to generate robots with the default behaviors.
-Or you can assemble the basic-behaviors we provided to create your own robots.
+Or you can create your own robots by assembling the basic-behaviors we provide.

 Enjoy and get creative!

-## Toy Robot Simulator Rules
+## Toy Robot Simulator

 * The application is a simulation of a toy robot moving on a square tabletop, of dimensions 5 units x 5 units.